 This memoir from Korn co-founder Brian Welch tells the musician’s story, including his dramatic conversion to Christ and his battle with drugs and through recovery.
 In this book, Welch tells about the years of his life caught in sin and addiction and how he ultimately ended up finding Jesus.
 The honest way he talks about his addiction may resonate with many, and the fact that someone so publicly caught in drugs and the related lifestyle turned to God and recovery in this way is inspirational to those in recovery.

 If you’re not already in recovery and are dealing with substance abuse or addiction, don’t rely solely on reading online and off.
 Instead, reach out for help from professionals.
-At The Christian Addiction Treatment Center, our Road to Recovery program combines proven rehab and behavioral therapy techniques with Biblically based methods to help you break free from addiction and improve your relationships with Christ.
+At Road to Freedom, our program combines proven rehab and behavioral therapy techniques with Biblically based methods to help you break free from addiction and improve your relationships with Christ.

 For more information about how you can break out of the addiction cycle with God’s help, call us today.
 Our caring admissions counselors are always available to take your call.